 And you are right, the online population is increasing at breakneck speed across the foreign language internet.
 I could probably talk about it all day and throw all kinds of stats at you to prove it but, alas, that wouldn’t answer your question.
 And it may actually bore you, if I’m honest.

-So to get down to brass tacks, you firstly need to choose the right platform for your target country.
+To get down to brass tacks, you firstly need to choose the right platform for your target country.
 Facebook may rule the roost where you’re from, but it is far from top-dog in every country.
 In fact, it’s even banned in some countries.

-So if you’re looking to engage with consumers in China, you’ll need to consider local Facebook equivalents such as RenRen, Douban or Kaixin001.
+If you’re looking to engage with consumers in China, you’ll need to consider local Facebook equivalents such as RenRen, Douban or Kaixin001.
 If Microblogging’s your thing, then forget Twitter – you’ll want to use Sina Weibo, Zuosa or Digu.
 And YouTube is banned too in China, so you’ll want Tudou or Youku if video’s your thing.

 The same applies in Brazil and Russia, where Facebook is outgunned by Orkut and Vkontakte respectively.

 But if you’re thinking along the lines of the local Hispanic market in Miami, or even Central or South America, then Twitter and Facebook will be key tools for you.
 And this is the same across much of the world.

 Now, I know what you’re thinking.
 You’re thinking “he’s really not answered the big fundamental question here: how do I communicate with people in other countries when I’m stuck with English as my mother tongue?”
 Be patient, I’m getting there.

 Yes, you do need to talk the language of your target market.
 And if Twitter is your social media tool of choice, for example, you will need to set-up a separate feed in your desired language.
 It’s not a good idea to mix languages on a single Twitter feed as you’ll simply alienate people.